ecmwf-projects/ibicus/docs/source/index.rst

 The ibicus documentation presented here provides a detailed overview of the different methods implemented, their default settings and possible modifications in parameters under `Documentation - ibicus.debias <reference/debias.html>`_, as well as a detailed description of the evaluation framework under `Documentation - ibicus.evaluate <reference/debias.html>`_ For a hands-on introduction to the package see our tutorial notebooks.

 The documentation also provides a brief introduction to bias adjustment and possible issues with the approach under `Getting started <getting_started>`_.
-For a more detailed introduction to bias adjustment, as well as an overview of relevant literature on existing methods and issues, we refer to our paper recently published in Geoscientific Model Development:
+For a more detailed introduction to bias adjustment, as well as an overview of relevant literature on existing methods and issues, we refer to our paper published in Geoscientific Model Development:

-How to cite: Spuler, F. R., Wessel, J. B., Comyn-Platt, E., Varndell, J., and Cagnazzo, C.: ibicus: a new open-source Python package and comprehensive interface for statistical bias adjustment and evaluation in climate modelling (v1.0.1), EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-1481, 2023.
+How to cite: Spuler, F. R., Wessel, J. B., Comyn-Platt, E., Varndell, J., and Cagnazzo, C.: ibicus: a new open-source Python package and comprehensive interface for statistical bias adjustment and evaluation in climate modelling (v1.0.1), Geosci.
+Model Dev., 17, 1249–1269, https://doi.org/10.5194/gmd-17-1249-2024, 2024.

 Documentation
 _____________